noobdevsam/spring-project-steganography-tool/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.x-brightgreen.svg)
 ![License](https://img.shields.io/badge/License-AGPL--3.0-blue.svg)

 This project is a powerful and secure steganography tool built with Spring Boot 3.
 It allows you to hide text messages or files within images using the Least Significant Bit (LSB) technique.
-The application provides a RESTful API for all its operations, supports robust AES-256 encryption for hidden data, and is optimized for production with GraalVM native image support and Java Virtual Threads.
+The application provides a RESTful API for all its operations, supports robust AES-256 encryption for hidden data, and is optimized for production with Java Virtual Threads.

 ## Table of Contents